Legal Glossary

 Jurisdiction - The authority of a court or judge to render a decision and enforce the law in a particular case.

-– A phrase used for a person who represents in court another person who is unable to appear in court on their own behalf.
-This inability to appear can be the result mental disability, infancy, or people detained without access to an attorney.
-The status of Next Friend has been used to represent detainees at Guantanamo Bay.
+Next Friend – The legal term for a person who is not a party to a lawsuit, but who appears in a lawsuit on behalf of another person who is unable to appear on his or her own behalf.
+This inability to appear can be the result mental disability, infancy, or detention without access to an attorney.
+Lawsuits on behalf of many detainees at Guantanamo Bay were initially authorized by Next Friends, including family members of detainees and fellow detainees with access to counsel.

 Nuremberg Principles – A set of guidelines created for the purposes of the Nuremberg Trials, to define War Crimes, Crimes Against Humanity, and Crimes Against Peace.
 The Nuremberg Principles were formulated under the direction of the U.N., and have become a key part of international law in prosecuting cases such as genocide, slavery, torture, deportation, or destruction of property.

-Plaintiff – An individual or group that has been wronged and brings a suit to court
+– An individual that has been wronged and brings a suit to court

 Qualified Immunity – A type of immunity protecting government officials from liability in cases where their actions did not violate any clearly established statutory or constitutional laws.